Afghan minister repeats plea for militias to regroup and rearm

 “I‘m not making my speech here as a minister but as a person who has fought for more than 21 years for the independence of Afghanistan,” he said during a 90-minute rebuttal, televised live on state television.

-“I call from this tribune to all mujahideen not only in Herat, but all mujahideen in Afghanistan, the saviour soldiers of this country - don’t let it go back to insecurity.”
+“I call from this tribune to all mujahideen not only in Herat, but all mujahideen in Afghanistan, the savior soldiers of this country - don’t let it go back to insecurity.”

 “IRRESPONSIBLE” GROUPS